AudioContextOptions dictionary (used when

 AudioContext.
 There are two ways

 this value can be specified.

-The best way to specify the preferred latency is to use a value from the string enum
+The best way to specify the preferred latency is to use a predefined

 The value can also be specified as a double-precision floating-point value, specifying the preferred maximum latency in seconds.
 This provides more precise control over the balance between audio latency and device energy usage.

 To determine the actual latency of the context after creating it, check the value of